-Q. If demand for services is growing, why do these options include reducing the number of hospitals?
-Surely we need more hospitals, not less?
+Q. If demand for services is growing, why do these options include reducing the number of A&E departments?

 A. We need more capacity across health and social care but with people being treated in the right place and receiving the right services to help them stay well at home.
 About 1 in 3 people are in hospital in east Kent who could be better treated elsewhere if the services were in place.
 Staying in hospital when you don't need to be there is not good for patients - for people over 80, ten days of bed rest has the same impact on muscles as ten years of ageing.